aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 ### Creating a distribution

 CloudFront distributions deliver your content from one or more origins; an origin is the location where you store the original version of your content.
 Origins can be created from S3 buckets or a custom origin (HTTP server).
+Constructs to define origins are in the `@aws-cdk/aws-cloudfront-origins` module.

 Each distribution has a default behavior which applies to all requests to that distribution, and routes requests to a primary origin.
-Constructs to define origins are in the `@aws-cdk/aws-cloudfront-origins` module.
+Additional behaviors may be specified for an origin with a given URL path pattern.
+Behaviors allow routing with multiple origins, controlling which HTTP methods to support, whether to require users to use HTTPS, and what query strings or cookies to forward to your origin, among other settings.

 #### From an S3 Bucket